Fibromyalgia FAQs

 Your physician will help you get started and steer you in the right direction.
 Look for a support group in your area.
 Meeting with other people who have fibromyalgia can provide you with many helpful tips for managing and staying on top of the symptoms.
 You can get your life back, but be patient with the process.
 It can take time and often requires some changes along the way — both in your thinking and in your lifestyle.

-If you are interested in our services we have physiotherapy offices in Brampton and Hamilton (East HamiltonStoney CreekHamilton Mountain) that would be happy to receive you.
+If you are interested in our services we have physiotherapy offices in East HamiltonStoney CreekHamilton Mountain that would be happy to receive you.

 Contact Us Today for more Fibromyalgia FAQs